 - Creates a secure, single sign-on platform to manage all employee data

 - Integrates with HR software that’s already in place, like ADP, Workday, and SAP Success Factors

 - Has a Shift Schedules feature that allows companies to build their own shifts integration

 - Integrates with Microsoft programs, like Azure AD, to synchronize secure user information

 - Allows employees to access their information directly through the app

 - Integrates with learning management systems like Coursepath for mobile-first employee training

 These fears are well-founded.
-Data breaches cost companies an average of $3.9 million a year, which breaks down to $153 for every stolen record.
-It also jeopardizes their information as well as their customers’, not to mention lost revenue once the breach becomes public.
+Data breaches cost companies around the world an average of $4.35 million a year.
+It also jeopardizes their information as well as their customers, not to mention lost revenue once the breach becomes public.

 Companies will sometimes make the mistake of allowing employees to use a consumer app for work communication.
 While these platforms have none of the features a company needs for effective internal communications, they’re also not designed to keep data secure.

 Well-established mobile workforce solutions will prioritize data security.
 Platforms like Beekeeper use a virtual private cloud and encrypted data storage, not to mention hiring a Data Protection Officer and cybersecurity specialist.